 The situational interview or SI focuses on proposing a hypothetical situation to the candidate in the present and observing how they respond to it to predict their behavior.

-The Structured Behavioral Interview for personnel selection, on which we will focus, puts the focus on the candidate’s skills, attitude, and affinity with the organization’s culture.
+The Structured Behavioral Interview (SBI) for personnel selection, on which we will focus, puts the focus on the candidate’s skills, attitude, and affinity with the organization’s culture.

 Behavioral interview questions